lalalune/Terminator/README.md

 ## Updates

-1. I try to open source the code in the next two days.
+1. I try to open source all the code in the next two days.

 2. I seem to have got better results than before!